AdoriZahard/hi3er/docs/index.md

 **Nexus Signet 1: Setsuna Blade: Sakura ni Maku* |

 !!! note
-    Fuji together with Sakura Screen are the black goats of this build.
+    Fuji together with Sakura Screen are the notorius black goats of this build.
 Fuji is really nasty as it intensifies the cheese even further as it allows for a constant UE spam without any 1-sec delays whatsoever due to waiting its CD.
 This is, however, not possible without Elysia M or SirinA M's -20% CDR on UE effects.
 So on these cases, Ume has the win.

-####<p align="center">Vill-V - Signet of Helix (5th Core)</p>
+####<p align="center">Mobius - Signet of Infinity (5th Core)</p>

 Signet | Priority
 - | :----:
-**Act V: Spider Web**: Using a weapon active boosts Valkyrie ranged Total DMG by 40% for 4.5s.
-Triggering it again resets the duration. | 1st
-**Act II: Pendulum**: Using a weapon active makes enemies take 20% bonus Total DMG for 4.5s.
-Triggering it again resets the duration. | 2nd
-**Act IV: Spoon**: Using a weapon active boosts Physical DMG and Elemental DMG from Charge ATK and Combo ATK by 25% for 4.5s Triggering it again resets the duration. | 3rd
-**Act I: Magic**: Using a weapon active boosts its Total DMG by 10%.
-6 stacks max.
-Reset at the end of each battle. | Optional
-**Act III: Conflict**: Using a weapon active boosts Valkyrie Total DMG by 20% for 4.5s Triggering it again resets the duration. | Filler
-**Nexus Signet 2: Intermezzo: Holistic Helix** |
-**Puppetry: Interlacing Cells**: Extends Global Time Fracture caused by Specail Weapon: No. 4's detonation by 3s.
-During Global Time Fracture, gain 30% Physical and Elemental Breach. | 1st
-**Drama: Origin of Slumber**: During Gravitational Field, enemies take 20% more Total DMG.
-During Global Time Fracture caused by detonation, enemies take 30% more Total DMG in addition. | 2nd
-**Saga: Overlapping Needles**: Gravitational Field affects a larger area and gain a stronger pull.
-DMG-dealing hits deal and extra 500% ATK of Adaptive DMG. | Filler
+**Entwined [P]**: For every summoned entity, ELF, or Support Valkyrie present, enemies take 8% bonus Total DMG (5 stacks max). | 1st
+**Rodent [V]**: For every summoned entity, ELF, or Support Valkyrie present, Valkyrie deals 10% bonus Total DMG (5 stacks max). | 2nd
+**Lip Poison [E]**: Total DMG from summoned entities, ELFs, and Support Valkyries increases by 60%. | 3rd **Lodging [C]**: ELF Ultimates and Support Valkyries' support skills have 20% reduced CD. | Optional **Nexus Signet 1: Infinite [X]** |
+**Dead [X]**: For every second in Mind Sync, Valkyrie herself, summoned entities, ELFs, and Support Valkyries deal 10% bonus Total DMG.
+5 stacks max.
+9 stacks max with any summoned entity present.
+Reset on exiting Mind Sync. | Optional

 !!! note
-    V-V's basic signets are best taken from Felis Shop, and then proceed to get 2nd Core and get the Enhanceds at any cost IF possible.
-Puppetry and Drama are the mini black goats of this build.
+    Mobius signets are best taken from Felis shop.
+Lip Poison can be taken for synergy with the Ego signet, Coleus.
+Either that, or if you don't get Lodging in your signet choices.
+Dead doesn't feel as impactful this time around to get, so getting it isn't a priority.

 !!! danger
     This is the strongest build in relative strength that HoV has.
 Ult build so far is weaker and doesn't really feel as good.